wymeditor/wymeditor/README.md

     ```shell
     git clone git://github.com/wymeditor/wymeditor.git
     ```
-2. Use npm to install the Grunt requirements by running this command in the root directory of the project (Note: you might have to run this command as the root user):
+2. Use [NPM](http://npmjs.org/) to install the Grunt requirements by running this command in the root directory of the project:

     ```shell
     $ npm install
     ```
+    *Note*: You might have to run this command as the the root user on your system.

 3. Finally, run the tests by running the `test` Grunt task in the root directory of the project: